TERMS & CONDITIONS

 (c) any failure of the Customer to account to the Supplier in respect of such payments.

-12.7 In respect of the Supplier’s access to and use of the Website, it agrees to be bound by the Timeline User Terms and also the Supplier’s acceptable use policy in that respect.
+12.7 In respect of the Supplier’s access to and use of the Website, it agrees to be bound by the TetherX User Terms and also the Supplier’s acceptable use policy in that respect.

 13. End Users